wpmetabox/docsv2/docs/validation.md

 ],
 ```

-The validation performs via an ajax request with action "my_action1".
-In your theme's `functions.php` file or your plugin, you need to create a callback to handle this ajax request that outputs "true" if the value is valid and "false" otherwise.
+The validation performs via an ajax request with action `my_action1`.
+In your theme's `functions.php` file or your plugin, you need to create a callback to handle this ajax request that outputs:

+- "true" if the value is valid
+- "false" if the value is not valid.
+In this case, the error message is set in the `messages` array as above
+- A custom string (not "false") if the value is not valid and you want to return it as a custom error message

 ```php
 add_action( 'wp_ajax_my_action1', function () {